dora-team/dora.dev/docs/publishing-content.md

 - Edit the markdown file
   - In the front matter (the metadata between the `---` separators), edit the following:
     - title -- This will be auto-generated from the path name but may be edited if desired.
+    - titleForHTMLHead -- usually "`Capabilities: <title>`"
+    - slug -- a kebab-case short reference for the URL.
+Example:  `flexible-infrastructure`
+    - core -- set to `true` if this capability is a part of DORA Core
     - headline -- a brief snippet to augment the title.
 Example: `Replace heavyweight change-approval processes with peer review, to get the benefits of a more reliable, compliant release process without sacrificing speed.`
     - summary -- This is a summary (150-250 words) of the content which will appear in certain views.
 It should stand on its own, as well as serving as a teaser to encourage readers to click through to the full article to learn more.
     - draft -- leave this as `true` until you're ready to make it visible to everyone (see below)